scenerystack/community/docs/reference/api/scenery-phet/GroupSelectModel.md

 - use positionSortCueNodeEmitter to update the position of the sort cue for the keyboard interaction.
 - use enabledProperty to control if sorting is enabled.
 Note that focus and selection are always available (for keyboard tab order consistency)
 - Note that if GroupSelectModel is PhET-iO instrumented, ItemModel must be a PhetioObject.
+- Note that "null" is a reserved value, and should not be a value of ItemModel.

 @author Michael Kauzmann (PhET Interactive Simulations)
 @author Marla Schulz (PhET Interactive Simulations)